You-Gao/Blog/_fun/2025-04-29-clairobscur.md

 Another point of praise is how "*smooth*" and good it feels to execute dodges and parries.

-1. The visual effects after hitting a parry are accentuated to create that visceral weight (similar to impact frames in animation).
+1. The visual effects after hitting a parry are accentuated to create a visceral weight (similar to impact frames in animation).
 2. How reactive the dodge and parry buttons are, even against massive frame drops.
 The parry/dodge system feels fair towards the player.

 My only critique of where this fails is a problem with level design more than the interaction.
 I call it "*victory roading*" the player, as an analogy to the long and repetitive battles before the Elite 4 in Pokemon.